luyadev/luya/docs/guide/app-jsonld.md

    ->setBirthPlace('Ulm, Germany');
 ```

-Keep in mind that a lot of objects require a certain sub object like, this makes it more complex to build, but it allows all possible chaining as the schema defintion is inheriting different objects.
-For example can the blogPosting publisher requires and organisation object:
+Keep in mind that a lot of objects require a certain sub object.
+This makes it more complex to build and understand, but also provides the possibility for the nesting which are required by the schema defintions.
+For example the `BlogPosting` publisher requires an `Organisation` object and the organisation logo requires an `ImageObject` object.

 ```php
 $logo = (new ImageObject())